-As TfN's draft Monitoring and Evaluation Strategy states, none of the STP objectives exist in isolation and there are complex synergies and trade-offs that can only be understood by examining them in combination.
+As TfN's Monitoring and Evaluation Strategy states, none of the STP objectives exist in isolation and there are complex synergies and trade-offs that can only be understood by examining them in combination.

-The metrics proposed are already a fundamental part of the TfN analytical framework and builds on work undertaken in a range of TfN workstreams including the Northern Powerhouse Rail business case, the development of the TfN Economic Recovery Plan in 2020 and the sequencing and appraisal of the TfN Investment Programme.
-In enshrining these metrics as agreed Northern targets and trajectories within our statutory plan, this will now sharpen TfN's focus on the need for sustained progress on our shared objectives, whilst recognising the necessary trade-offs in doing so.
+The metrics proposed are already a fundamental part of the TfN analytical framework and build on work undertaken in a range of TfN workstreams.
+Enshrining these metrics within our statutory plan will sharpen the focus on sustained progress on our shared objectives, whilst recognising the necessary trade-offs in doing so.

 We recognise that, over time, the strategic ambitions themselves will be influenced by wider external factors and will also need to respond to emerging Government and local partner priorities.
-So, in addition to setting clear targets for 2050, TfN will:

-- Like in TfN's Decarbonisation Strategy, set interim targets to 2030 to reflect the pace of change needed over the next few years; - Regularly monitor progress on as part of the implementation of the STP through an annual Action Plan; and - Review and recalibrate our long-term strategic ambitions and underpinning metrics.
+So, in addition to setting clear outcomes for 2050, we have also set a series of interim 2030 targets within our STP and we will continue to regularly monitor progress on them as part of the implementation of the STP.
+We will publish an annually updated dashboard reviewing metrics, and review progress and actions as part of the TfN annual report and annual business planning process.
+We will use this insight to review and recalibrate our long-term strategic ambitions and underpinning metrics.